maxnd/mxMarkEdit/README.md

 **Version 1.2.24**

-- Bugs fixing: sometimes cutting a header in the clipboard didn't work as expected.
+- Bugs fixing: sometimes cutting a header in the clipboard didn’t work as expected.
 - Small bugs fixing.

 **Version 1.2.23**